Moamen2000-alt/Data_Analytics_Project/README.md

      - Title and label the axes appropriately.

 **Results**:
 - **Visual Insights**: The violin plot and box plot provide insights into how listing prices vary across different review rating categories.
-These visualizations highlight some trends  in the data but didn't ensure that review ratings have strong correlate with higher listing prices.
+These visualizations highlight some trends  in the data but don't ensure that review ratings have a strong correlation with higher listing prices.

-## Modeling
+## Q3) Modeling Part, How effective are traditional machine learning models and deep learning models in predicting listing prices?

 1. **Linear Regression**: Simple and fastest one, also less consumer for resources
    - **RMSE**: 24.70
    - **MAE**: 2.97
    - **R-squared**: 0.9945

-2. **Gradient Boosting**: provides very good accuracy but it consumes the resources very much
+2. **Gradient Boosting**: provides very good accuracy but it consumes resources very much
    - **Best Parameters**: `{'learning_rate': 0.1, 'max_depth': 4, 'n_estimators': 50}`
    - **RMSE**: 24.57
    - **MAE**: 3.93
    - **R-squared**: 0.9945

-3. **XGBoost**: use XGBoost as it has better performance than normal Gradient Boosting and also built the model to be simple as I already graped the best parameters from the Gradient
+3. **XGBoost**: use XGBoost as it has better performance than normal Gradient Boosting and also built the model to be simple as I already had the best parameters from the Gradient
      Boosting
    - **Same Parameters**: `{'learning_rate': 0.1, 'max_depth': 4, 'n_estimators': 50}`
    - **RMSE**: 24.50